2009 swine flu pandemic in Canada: British Columbia

 The B.C. government has reported 1,060 severe flu cases as of 2 February 2010.
 49 of 56 fatalities were people with underlying medical conditions.
 The province is no longer reporting non-severe cases (Total cases reached 676 by 10 August).

 The initial cases in British Columbia involved two young men aged 25–35 from the B.C.
 Lower Mainland who had recently come back from Mexico, according to Danuta Skowronski, head of flu and respiratory illnesses at the BC Centre for Disease Control, run by the provincial government.
 The cases were discovered by normal flu testing conducted by the disease control centre after the men had visited a doctor about flu-like symptoms.
 She noted the disease seemed "widespread" in Mexico and should not be mistaken by tourists to be linked only with urban Mexico City.
 The first fatality in British Columbia caused by the H1N1 virus occurred on 14 July, and was a young child who died within 24 hours of being rushed to the hospital.
-There were concerns of H1N1 during the months leading up to the 2010 Winter Olympics that occurred in Vancouver in February 2010, as a result volunteers were required to be vaccinated.
+There were concerns of H1N1 during the months leading up to the 2010 Winter Olympics that occurred in Vancouver in February 2010, as a result volunteers were urged to be vaccinated.

 On 28 January, Perry Kendall, the provincial health officer, stated that the chances of a third wave of H1N1 were "diminishing".
 However, he maintained that vaccinations continued to be recommended for all and are vital for reducing the risk of another wave of H1N1.

 Manitoba

 As of 5 October 2009, there were 892 confirmed cases in the province, with 7 deaths associated with the H1N1 virus.
 As of 1 February 2010, there had been 1,774 new confirmed cases, with 4 deaths since the start of the "second wave" 6 October.

 On 3 May, the first case in Manitoba was confirmed in the Brandon area.
-The second case in Manitoba was announced on 12 May.
-The second case, a Winnipeg woman in her 50s was admitted to hospital, although the province noted she also has an unidentified underlying medical condition.